 A: Brokerage firms and other intermediaries holding shares of our common stock in street name for their customers are generally required to vote such shares in the manner directed by their customers.
 In the absence of timely directions, your broker will have discretion to vote your shares on our sole "routine" matter: the proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm.
-Your broker will not have discretion to vote on the election of directors, which is a "non-routine" matter, absent direction from you, resulting in broker non-votes.
+Your broker will not have discretion to vote on the election of directors, advisory approval of our executive compensation, or the choice of frequency for votes on advisory approval of executive compensation, which are "non-routine" matters, absent direction from you, resulting in broker non-votes.